 What happens if EMS providers who use marijuana safely and legally, but test positive days later in violation of policies?

 Marijuana, for medical or legal reasons, is now legal in more than 30 states and Washington DC.
 The legalization of marijuana began in 2012 when voters in two states — Colorado and Washington — passed laws making the recreational use of marijuana legal.

 While this trend is surprising I am not disappointed.
 I have long advocated the legalization of marijuana — not because I do or would use it, but because I believe that the tax and reduced crime benefits outweigh the societal risks.

 I don't believe that legalization will result in a marked, much less substantial, increase in use by those who would otherwise not use it regardless of its status.
 Likewise, I don't believe that legalization will result in a marked, much less substantial, increase in cases of impaired driving; the high drivers are already out there and it's still a crime.

-There is, however, one concern that has yet to be addressed: EMS providers who use marijuana safely and legally, but test positive days or even weeks later in violation of department or agency policies.
+There is, however, one concern that has yet to be addressed: EMS providers who use marijuana safely and legally (for medical or recreational use) but test positive days or even weeks later in violation of department or agency policies.